 - 1. Soil preparation and bedding: Prepare the soil inside the greenhouse by tilling, removing debris and levelling the surface.
 Raise beds and create planting rows or place pots/bags/boxes filled with soil for planting. - 2.
 Plant selection and transplanting: Choose vegetable varieties that are well-suited for greenhouse cultivation.
 Start seedlings in a separate nursery area or purchase young plants from reputable suppliers.
 Transplant the seedlings into the prepared beds or pots/bags/boxes following the appropriate spacing and depth. - 3.
 Irrigation and fertiliser application: Use an efficient irrigation system, such as drip irrigation or soaker hoses, to deliver water directly to the plant roots and minimise water wastage.
 This also ensures that alleys between plant rows are kept dry for other cultural operations to be done.
 Implement a balanced fertiliser application programme to provide essential nutrients for healthy plant growth.
-Use organic or inorganic fertilisers.
+Use organic or inorganic fertilisers depending on the system of production of interest, ie, organic production system or conventional production system.

 - 4. Temperature and humidity control: It is usually necessary to regulate the temperature and relative humidity inside the greenhouse, especially during the hot afternoons and cool nights. - 5.
 Pest and disease management: Control pests and diseases in an environmentally friendly manner.
 Use biological control agents such as natural predators and organic pesticides when necessary to minimise the impact of pests on the crops. - 6.
 Pruning and trimming: Regularly prune and trim the plants to promote better air circulation and light penetration.
-This practice encourages healthy growth and reduces the risk of disease. - 7.
+This practice encourages healthy growth and reduces the risk of disease and pest outbreak. - 7.
 Harvesting and post-harvest handling: Monitor the maturity of the vegetables and harvest them at the appropriate time for optimal flavour and nutritional content.
 Handle harvested produce with care to minimise damage and maintain freshness during post-harvest handling and storage. - 8.
 Crop rotation and succession planting: Plan crop rotations and succession planting to optimize space utilisation and ensure a continuous supply of vegetables throughout the year. - 9.
 Monitoring and record-keeping: Regularly monitor the greenhouse environment, including temperature, humidity and plant health.
 Keep detailed records of cultivation practices, pest control and harvest data to assess performance and make informed decisions for future growing seasons.